reversefold/redcelery/README.md

 # redcelery
-Patches for celery which attempt to mitigate issues with its use of redis connections causing workers to hang
+Patches for celery which attempt to mitigate issues with its use of redis connections potentially causing workers to hang.